-The share option plans active throughout 2016, are described below:
+The share option plans active throughout 2017, are described below:

 2007 Incentive Plan - The maximum number of ordinary shares to be issued under the plan, which was adopted by our shareholders on October 25, 2007, was 2,500,000, subject to future increases or decreases by the Company.
-On May 1, 2012, the board of directors resolved to increase the aggregate number of shares issuable under the 2007 Incentive Plan to address a change in the clearing procedures of the TASE.
-On December 17, 2014, the board of directors resolved to increase the aggregate number of shares issuable under the 2007 Incentive Plan to address a change in the clearing procedures of the TASE.
+On May 1, 2012, the board of directors resolved to increase the aggregate number of shares issuable under the 2007 Incentive Plan by one million shares, and amend the 2007 Incentive Plan to address a change in the clearing procedures of the TASE.
 On December 17, 2014, the board of directors resolved to increase the aggregate number of shares issuable under the 2007 Incentive Plan by two million shares, and to amend the 2007 Incentive Plan.
-Such amendment includes, among others, a change of the exercise period in the event of termination, and in case of death, disability or retirement of the optione.
+Such amendment includes, among others, a change of the exercise period in the event of termination, and in case of death, disability or retirement of the optionee.
 In connection with the aforementioned increases, we have not obtained a shareholder approval as required under NASDAQ Listing Rules and followed in lieu home practice rules that do not require such approval.
-As of December 31, 2016, options to purchase 4,094,777 ordinary shares at an exercise prices which range from \$0.43 to \$12.45, the fair market value of Nova's stock based on the dates of grant, were granted under this plan of which, as of December 31, 2016, 1,712,827 options were exercised, 734,384 options were outstanding and exercisable, 603,085 options had been cancelled and 1,044,481 were outstanding and unvested.
-As of December 31, 2016, 762,237 RSU's had been issued, of which 447,095 had vested, 36,822 had been cancelled and 278,320 RSU's were outstanding.
+As of December 31, 2017, options to purchase 3,354,112 ordinary shares at an exercise prices which range from \$0.43 to \$24.70, the fair market value of Nova's stock based on the dates of grant, were granted under this plan of which, as of December 31, 2017, 1,720,598 options were exercised, 349,214 options were outstanding and exercisable, 672,987 options had been cancelled and 611,313 were outstanding and unvested.
+As of December 31, 2017, 834,142 RSU's had been granted, of which 536,158 had vested, 58,380 had been cancelled and 239,604 RSU's were outstanding.
+Following adoption of 2017 share incentive plan, as detailed herein, we have ceased granting equity under the 2007 incentive plan.